-- Board of Trustees: The CMS Educational and Charitable Trust ,Coimbatore founded the institution.
-The Chairman, Vice Chairman, Secretary, Joint Secretary, and Treasurer make up the institution's management. - 2.
-The Principal is the highest authority at the institutional level .Regular meetings between the management and Principal are conducted to inform college's operations and requirements . - 3.
-Vice Principal is granted control of the institution in the Principal's absence. and supports the Principal in academic and administrative matters. - 4.
-Controller of Examinations create all the assessment system's rules and regulations as per university's guidelines. - 5.
-IQAC sets quality standards for academic and administrative operations ,monitors the organization of class work and related academic activities and carries out periodical internal quality audits. - 6.Directors/HODs :The Directors/HODs operate as a link between the academic staff and the Principalby bringing the issues raised by the academic staff in department staff meetings to the Principal. - 7.HR Manager /Admin looks after the human resource management and salary details of the staff.

-8. Several cells, committees, and clubs are organised with Convenor and members.for academic, administrative, cocurricular, sports, and extension endeavours,
+- Board of Trustees: The CMS Educational and Charitable Trust, founded the institution.
+(Chairman, Vice Chairman, Secretary, Joint Secretary, and Treasurer the institution's management.) - 2.
+The Principal is the highest authority at the institutional level .Regular meetings between the management and Principal inform college's operations and requirements. - 3.
+Vice Principal is granted control in the Principal's absence. and supports the Principal in academic and administrative matters. - Controller of Examinations create all the assessment system's rules and regulations as per university's guidelines. - 5.
+IQAC sets quality standards for academic and administrative operations, monitors the organization of class work and related academic activities and carries out periodical internal quality audits. - 6.
+The Directors/HODs operate as a link between the academic staff and the Principalby bringing the issues raised by the academic staff in department staff meetings to the Principal. - 7.
+HR Manager /Admin looks after the human resource management and salary details of the staff. - 8.
+Several cells, committees, and clubs are organised with Convenor and members. - 9.
+For academic, administrative, co-curricular, sports, and extension endeavours, - 10.
+The principal oversees financial dealings of the committees.